 The SMF may provide a Network Instance to the UPF in FAR and/or PDR via N4 Session Establishment or Modification procedures.

-NOTE 1: a Network Instance can be defined e.g. to separate IP domains, e.g. when a UPF is connected to 5G-ANs in different IP domains, overlapping UE IP addresses assigned by multiple Data Networks, transport network isolation in the same PLMN, etc.The SMF may determine the Network Instance for N3, N9, N6 and N19 interfaces, based on the e.g. UE location, registered PLMN ID of UE, S-NSSAI of the PDU Session, DNN, etc.
+NOTE 1: a Network Instance can be defined e.g. to separate IP domains, e.g. when a UPF is connected to 5G-ANs in different IP domains, overlapping UE IP addresses assigned by multiple Data Networks, transport network isolation in the same PLMN, etc.

+NOTE 2: The SMF is configured locally with rules to allocate Network Instance based on determination factor like the type of target interface (N3, N6, inter PLMN N9, …) PLMN ID, S-NSSAI and DNN.

+NOTE 3: as the SMF can provide over N2 the Network Instance it has selected for N3 CN Tunnel Info, RAN does not need provide Network Instance to core network for N3 forwarding .

+The SMF may determine the Network Instance for N3 and N9 interfaces, based on the e.g. UE location, registered PLMN ID of UE, S-NSSAI of the PDU Session,.

+The SMF may determine the Network Instance for N6 interface based on S-NSSAI of the PDU Session and or DNN.

+The SMF may determine the Network Instance for N19 interface based on the (DNN, S-NNSAI) identifying a 5G VN group.

 NOTE 2: As an example, the UPF can use the Network Instance included in the FAR, together with other information such as Outer header creation (IP address part) and Destination interface in the FAR, to determine the interface in UPF (e.g. VPN or Layer 2 technology) for forwarding of the traffic.